Climate change is real. But why do some say it’s a hoax?

 How can we tackle climate change misinformation and disinformation online?

-CCDH is working to tackle climate misinformation and disinformation by exposing the role of social media platforms – many of which claim to be green – in spreading climate disinformation and, in some cases, even profiting from it.
+CCDH is working to tackle climate misinformation and disinformation by exposing the role of social media and search engine platforms – many of which claim to be green – in spreading climate disinformation and, in some cases, even profiting from it.

 If we can make sure that spreading climate disinformation is not profitable, prevent the amplification of disinformation in ads and news feeds, and ensure that disinformation is labeled properly, we can begin to change things.